 Municipal Hall public access

 As of August 4, the municipal hall and annex reopened to the public with counter services in the areas of Planning, Engineering, Building Inspections, Finance, Reception, Legislative Services, Recreation, Human Resources, Occupational Health and Safety and the Mayor’s Office.

 Public access is on a first-come first-serve basis via the parking lot entrance of the municipal hall.
 Visitors are limited to a maximum of 11 people at a time and will be required to use hand sanitizer and wear a visitor badge when entering the facility.
 We encourage the public to continue to access online services or make appointments if possible.
 General contacts are available here for appointments [PDF - 149 KB].

 Plexi-glas protective barriers and other measures such as advisory and directional signage have been installed in all public areas and at all service counters for the health and safety of staff and the public.
 Saanich asks that you do not visit a municipal facility if you:

 - New muscle aches or headache

 - Have travelled outside of Canada within the last 14 days

 - Are a close contact of a person who tested positive for COVID-19

-As of May 5, the Cedar Hill Golf Course will re-open.
+The Cedar Hill Golf Course reopened May 5.
 Please see the golf course page for further information.